 07 of 11

-Grape hyacinths (Muscari botryoides) are quite distinct from true hyacinths.
+Grape hyacinths (Muscari armeniacum) are quite distinct from true hyacinths.
 Grape hyacinths bear smaller flowers that are bell-shaped, whereas true hyacinths have flowers shaped like little starfish.
 The "grape" in the name derives from the fact that the flower clusters resemble bunches of grapes.
 Grape hycinths are an early spring bloomer, appearing well before the regular hyacinths, Hyacinthus orientalis.

 08 of 11

 There are many types of alliums: they come not only in different colors but also in different sizes, and the larger ones bloom later than the smaller ones.
+Alliums generally bloom after the spring bulbs, from late spring to mid-summer

 09 of 11